10yard/dkbros/readme.md

 The arcade version of Donkey Kong is adapted for 2 player co-operative gameplay.

-DKBros. includes a program wrapper and LUA plugin for MAME.
+DKBros. includes a program wrapper and a LUA plugin for MAME.

 How to Play
 -----------